retheviper/PythonTools/ExtensionHandler/README.md

 ## TL;DR

 Change file's extension to its real type, lowercase.
+(Recursive)

 ## To Use